Understanding Bot Traffic

 How does Linkly know if a visitor is a bot?

-Most legitimate bots identify themselves via their user agent string.
+Most legitimate bots identify themselves via their user agent string, and major crawlers are verified against the networks they genuinely operate from.
 See our list of detected bots.

 What about fake clicks from ad platforms?